ueberdosis/hocuspocus/docs/src/docPages/provider/installation.md

 ```

 ## Usage
-To use it, create a new Y.js document (if you don’t have one anyway), and attach it to the hocuspocus provider.
+To use it, create a new Y.js document (if you don’t have one anyway), and attach it to the Hocuspocus provider.

 ```js
 import * as Y from 'yjs'